tml0023/Illumina-PacBio-Comparison/README.md

 # Illumina-PacBio-Comparison
 In this repository I summarize the tools used to call multiple variant types for Illumina short-read data and PacBio HiFi read data for identical samples.
+Outputs for both datasets are compared to analyze each platforms ability to identify variants, and how this can affect the identification of genetic variants in breast cancer susceptibility genes.